McGraw Hill: 21st century

+2010s

 On October 3, 2011, Scripps announced it was purchasing all seven television stations owned by The McGraw-Hill Companies' broadcasting division McGraw-Hill Broadcasting for $212 million; the sale is a result of McGraw-Hill's decision to exit the broadcasting industry to focus on its other core properties, including its publishing unit.
 This deal was approved by the FTC on October 31 and the FCC on November 29.
 The deal was completed on December 30, 2011.

 On November 26, 2012, The McGraw-Hill Companies announced that it was selling its entire education division to Apollo Global Management for $2.5 billion.
 On March 22, 2013, McGraw Hill Education announced it had completed the sale and the proceeds were for $2.4 billion in cash.
 In 2012, McGraw Hill acquired Redbird Learning and in 2013, McGraw Hill acquired ALEKS.
 In 2014, McGraw Hill Education India partnered with GreyCampus to promote Online Learning Courses among University Grants Commission- National eligibility Test Aspirants.

 In 2014, McGraw Hill acquired Engrade.
 On June 30, 2015, McGraw-Hill Education announced that Data Recognition Corporation (DRC) had agreed to acquire "key assets" of the CTB/McGraw-Hill assessment business.
 In 2016, McGraw Hill acquired Everyday Mathematics.
 In 2017, McGraw Hill acquired My Math.

 On May 11, 2017, McGraw-Hill Education announced the sale of the business holdings of McGraw-Hill Ryerson (Ryerson Press) to Canadian educational publisher Nelson.
 In 2018, McGraw-Hill launches textbook rental program, adding to affordable options available for college students.
 On January 17, 2019, McGraw Hill Education announced Reveal Math and Inspire Science, new curricula for K–12.

 On May 1, 2019, McGraw-Hill Education announced an agreement to merge with Cengage Group.
 The merged company was expected to retain McGraw Hill as the corporate name.
 The merger was called off on May 1, 2020.
 In 2019, McGraw Hill acquired Core-Plus Mathematics Project.

+2020s

 In 2020, McGraw Hill became a distributor for Illustrative Mathematics.
 In 2021, McGraw Hill acquired Kidaptive.

 McGraw Hill was sold in 2021 to Platinum Equity for $4.5 billion.

+In November 18, 2025, McGraw Hill announced that it will add GenAI teacher assistants to K-12 programs in order to expand the writing assistance provided to students.

+In May 2026, major publishers including McGraw Hill, as well as definitely Elsevier, Cengage, Hachette, and Macmillan, sued Meta Platforms, alleging that Meta used their books and journal articles, without their permission, to train Llama.